(November 1950 – January 1951: Young Romance #27 – #29, Young Love #15 – #17)

 Young Romance #28 (December 1950) “Hot Rod Crowd”, art by Jack Kirby

 Once again Jack Kirby was the primary artist during this period with 4 covers, 13 stories and 69 pages.
 Jack would provide the lead feature for 5 of the issues.
 The lead stories Kirby did for Young Romance would still be longer then those by any other artists (10 to 12 pages for Kirby compared to a maximum of 9 pages in a story by Bill Draut and another by Leonard Starr).
 While I was less then enthusiastic about some of the Kirby splashes in the last chapter some of those that Jack provided in these issues are back to his high standards.
-Kirby continues to use the soliloquy format for his lead feature splashes.
+Kirby continues to use the confessional format for his lead feature splashes.
 Actually Kirby’s contribution was somewhat greater then I have outlined because as we will see below he provided some layouts as well.

 Young Romance #28 (December 1950) “Will You Help Me?”, pencils by Jack Kirby, inks by Bill Draut